 - 1 small onion quartered

 - 150 grams cabbage cut into bite-sized pieces

 - 5 green onions cut into 3 cm. pieces

 - Marinate the chicken with a pinch of salt.

-- Heat enough oil to fry the dried chilis and cashews over medium heat.
-Fry the chilis and cashews for about a minute and use a slotted spoon to remove them from the pan and drain on a paper towel.
+- Heat enough oil to fry the dried chilies and cashews over medium heat.
+Fry the chilies and cashews for about a minute and use a slotted spoon to remove them from the pan and drain on a paper towel.
 Discard the oil.

 - Heat 1 tablespoon of oil in a pan over medium heat and fry the onion.